pupil-labs/pupil-docs/neon/neon-player/index.md

 # Neon Player
-Neon Player is a cross-platform desktop application for playing back and exporting Neon recordings.
+Neon Player is a cross-platform desktop application for playing back and exporting Neon recordings offline.

 <script setup>
 import DownloadLinks from '../../components/DownloadLinks.vue/'